pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 ![Godot Game Engine](img/godot-engine.png)

-One of Godot's main design goals is to be user-friendly, having a very low entry bar which means that artists and non-coders can learn to make games with it just as much as anyone else.
+One of Godot's main design goals is to be user-friendly, having alow entry bar which means that artists and non-coders can learn to make games with it just as much as anyone else.

 Its main coding language is called GDScript, an in-house built scripting language highly influenced by Python, but far more simpler.
-Being derived from Python means that it's very close to the English spoken language which is one reason why it can be learned very quickly.
+Being derived from Python means that it'sclose to the English spoken language which is one reason why it can be learnedquickly.
 Among other things, Godot also comes with a visual script editor which means that we can code visually, connecting nodes together.
 For advanced users, Godot also officially supports C# as an alternative scripting language.

 ![Godot Visual Script Editor](./img/godot-visual-scripting.png)

 In Godot, we have a class called [`MainLoop`](https://docs.godotengine.org/en/stable/classes/class_mainloop.html#class-mainloop) which is this game engine's main game loop.
-It can be customized with our own code if required, although in practice this is very situational.
+It can be customized with our own code if required, although in practice this issituational.

 The default `MainLoop` implementation is provided by the [`SceneTree`](https://docs.godotengine.org/en/stable/classes/class_scenetree.html#class-scenetree) class.
 It manages a tree hierarchy of nodes that together create a scene tree.
 To learn more about the `SceneTree` and Godot's particular implementation of the main loop check out the [`SceneTree` tutorial](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scene_tree.html) in the official docs.